pimsmath/prima2021/content/organizers/organizer-1.md

 +++
-affiliation = "University 1"
+affiliation = "University of Washington" photo = "/uploads/jayadev_s_athreya.jpg"
-photo = "/uploads/Portrait_Placeholder-1.jpg"
-title = "Organizer 1"
+title = "Jayadev S. Athreya (chair)"

 +++
 ## Biography

-A biography of the organizer should be placed here.
+Jayadev Athreya is the director of the [Washington Experimental Mathematics Lab](http://www.math.washington.edu/wxml) and a professor of Mathematics at the University of Washington.